2022 Mentorship Program for Writers

-A mentorship program is now available for those Southern Breeze writers who are unpublished in the genre for which they are applying.
+Southern Breeze offers an annual mentorship program for those SCBWI writers who are unpublished in the genre for which they are applying.
 The ideal applicant is right on the cusp of publication, having dedicated themselves to writing and learning for an extended period of time.
 Mentorship is not a promise of publication; it is our aim to help writers move closer to their goals.

-The scope of the program will depend on the needs of members and availability of mentors in our region, but we hope to grow mentorship here in Southern Breeze and watch our writers soar!
+The scope of the program will depend on the needs of members and availability of mentors in the Southern Breeze region, but we hope to grow mentorship in the region and beyond and watch our SCBWI writers soar!
 Please read all about the program, and if you have any questions, contact our Mentorship Coordinator, Jo Kittinger, at firstname.lastname@example.org.

-This program is open to Southern Breeze members only.
+This program is open to all members of SCBWI.
 Any level of SCBWI membership will be accepted as long as you are not already published in that genre.
 Your mentor cannot guarantee publication for you, but will work with you to improve your manuscript.

 Mentors this year may be available for the following categories:

 - *Easy Readers (fiction or nonfiction)